rollupnc/RollupNC/README.md

 ![](https://i.imgur.com/ZXVs8IP.png)

-SNARKs can make succinct proofs for large computations, meaning that these proofs are much faster and computationally easier to verify than they are to compute.
-Thus, we can "compress" expensive operations by computing them off-chain in a SNARK, and then only verifying the proof on-chain.
+SNARKs can generate succinct proofs for large computations, which are much faster and computationally easier to verify than they are to compute.
+This provides a way to "compress" expensive operations by computing them off-chain in a SNARK, and then only verifying the proof on-chain.

 RollupNC is an implementation of [rollup](https://github.com/barryWhiteHat/roll_up) in which the relayer **does not** publish transaction data to the main chain, but only publishes the new Merkle root at every update.
 This provides gas savings but not data availability guarantees: we assume the operator will always provide data to users so they can update their leaf.